 The Nexcare patches have a kind of plastic-y bandaid smell and they are also a bit tacky on top of the patch too.
 I found that the Nexcare ones are more sticky because they’ve also pulled out some small whiteheads surrounding my zits.
 The COSRX ones have no smell and are not sticky on top.
 Both patches are the same thickness (from what I can see) and I think the Nexcare ones are slightly more yellow.
 When I have them on, you can see that I’m wearing it, but when I have the COSRX ones, you need to get closer to see that I’m wearing a patch.

-I like that the Nexcare covers are packaged on a clear sheet so you can see how many you have left.
+I like that the Nexcare covers are packaged on a clear sheet so it’s easier to see how many you have left.
 I also like that it’s between two sheets that stick to the patches so that it keeps it clean.
 For the COSRX patches, they are packaged on a white sheet, so it’s harder to see them sometimes.

 For both patches, it says you can wear them under makeup.
 This did not work for me.
 It looked better if I didn’t wear any makeup if I wore them.
 I never wear the patches out anyway though.
 Maybe I’d consider if it my hair could cover it, but I’d never wear one if it was on my cheek or something.
 Since the patches are raised, the makeup builds up around the patch and just brings attention to it.